-The BRC recognises the risks in delivering the approved strategy and supporting Business Plans, particularly in the context of geopolitical conflict and the knock on impact of this on supply chains and global growth.
+The CRC recognises the risks in delivering the approved strategy and supporting Business Plans, particularly in the context of geopolitical conflict and the knock on impact of this on supply chains and global growth.
 The Committee also monitors any changes in the market that may impact the business model.

 The Committee annually considers the risk impact of Strategic updates including review and challenge of underlying macro assumptions underpinning the Group strategic plans.
 The Committee considers the impact of ongoing geopolitical uncertainty on the operating environment and monitors the aggregate risk profile against risk appetite limits to determine sensitivities and potential impact on operations and customers.
-Strategic Report Financial Review Governance Risk Management Report Financial Statements Other Information

-Matters considered and action taken by the Committee in 2024 (continued)

-Data risk

-Given the importance of data in underpinning the Group's digital strategies, the Committee has continued to focus on data management including: (i) the Roadmap to migrate remaining data onto the Group's strategic data infrastructure (ii) the operating model for managing data, and (iii) embedding of data controls.

-The Committee conducted a deep dive into data management and financial & regulatory reporting.
+Matters considered and action taken by the Committee in 2024 (continued) Data risk Committee considerations Given the importance of data in underpinning the Group's digital strategies, the Committee has continued to focus on data management including: (i) the Roadmap to migrate remaining data onto the Group's strategic data infrastructure (ii) the operating model for managing data, and (iii) embedding of data controls.
+Committee conclusion The Committee conducted a deep dive into data management and Financial & Regulatory reporting.
 The Committee continued to challenge management on the uplifting of data and reporting policy standards and controls.

-A full list of responsibilities is detailed in the Committee's terms of reference, which can be found in Board / Court Committees on the Group Website: bankofireland.com/about-bank-of-ireland/corporate-governance
+A full list of responsibilities is detailed in the Committee's terms of refe Website: bankofireland.com/about-bank-of-ireland/corporate-governance